Superradiance of rotating black holes surrounded by dark matter: conclusion and disscuion

 \section{conclusion and disscuion}

 In this work, we investigated the super-radiant amplification effect of rotating black hole surrounded by dark matter.We consider the scattering of the massive scalar field to show this.
-Despite some non-monotonous behaviors for small $\lambda$, generally speaking, we found that as the dark matter parameter increases, the super-radiant amplification factor decreases which means the presence of dark matter will suppress the super-radiance.
-We computed the energy extraction behavior to further support our results and showed that the reason for this suppression is due to shrink of the ergo-sphere.
+For the frequency domain where superradiance occurs, the frequency domain shrinks as we increase the dark matter density.
+This is due to the decrease of angular velocity of black hole when adding the dark matter.
+For the magnitude of superradiance, we found that as the dark matter parameter increases, the super-radiant amplification factor decreases which means the presence of dark matter will suppress the super-radiance.
+We also computed the energy extraction behavior from this black hole to further support our results.
 Finally, we discussed the instability caused by superradiance within the context of the black hole bomb mechanism.We found that the presence of dark matter does not change the mass condition for black hole superradiant instability.

+The suppression effect of dark matter on black hole superradiance can be understood from the black hole spacetime structure.
+To illustrate this point clearly, we first focus on a much simpler case, Kerr black hole.
+For Kerr black hole, the existence of ergo-sphere is an important property which is crucial to the energy extraction and superradiance phenomenon.
+The ergo-sphere describes the difference between the radius of infinite red-shift surface and radius of event horizon.
+For Kerr black hole, simple computation shows that infinite redshift surface located at